rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 The previous implementation uses a React class component syntax you might have not used before.
 If you are not familiar with it, check this {{% a_blank "GitHub repository" "https://github.com/the-road-to-learn-react/react-alternative-class-component-syntax" %}} to gain more understanding.
 Using **class field declarations** lets you omit the constructor statement for initializing the local state, and eliminates the need to bind class methods.
 Instead, arrow functions will handle all the binding.

 Following a best practice in React, make the input field a controlled component.
-The input element shouldn't be used to handle its internal stateusing native HTML behavior; it should be React.
+The input element shouldn't be used to handle its internal state using native HTML behavior; it should be React.

 {{< highlight javascript "hl_lines=5 18" >}}
 class App extends Component {